Help us improve your experience.

 Do you have time for a two-minute survey?

-This topic describes how you configure multifield classifiers.
+This topic describes how to configure multifield classifiers.

-Multifield classifiers classify packets to a forwarding class and loss priority based on the filter match criteria.
-Multifield classification is usually done at the edge of the network for packets that do not have valid or trusted behavior aggregate code points.
+Multifield classifiers classify packets to a forwarding class and loss priority based on firewall filter match criteria.
+You usually use multifield classification at the edge of the network for packets that do not have valid or trusted BA code points.

-If you configure both a behavior aggregate (BA) classifier and a multifield classifier, BA classification is performed first; then multifield classification is performed.
-If they conflict, any BA classification result is overridden by the multifield classifier.
+If you configure both a BA classifier and a multifield classifier, BA classification is performed first; then multifield classification is performed.
+If both a BA classifier and a multifield classifier conflict, the multifield classifier overrides the BA classifier.

 Note:

 For a specified interface, you can configure both a multifield classifier and a BA classifier without conflicts.
-Because the classifiers are always applied in sequential order, the BA classifier followed by the multifield classifier, any BA classification result is overridden by a multifield classifier if they conflict.
+Because Junos applies the classifiers in sequential order, the BA classifier followed by the multifield classifier, the multifield classifier overrides the BA classifier if the two classifiers conflict.

 To activate (apply) a multifield classifier, you must configure it on a logical interface.
 There is no restriction on the number of multifield classifiers you can configure.